exonum/exonum-doc/src/advanced/service-testing.md

     of the core Exonum library; the minor version of the testkit coincides with the minor version of the Exonum library it supports.

+> I guess we'd better update the version here (and keep it up-to-date).
+> Testkit's README also should be updated.

 ## Simple usage

 ### Transactions testing